Skills

 });

 In multi-agent patterns like planAndExecute, supervisor, and blackboard, a coordinator delegates steps to workers.
-If the skills capability rides along into every worker, every step pays the token cost of skill catalog context, and workers redundantly "know" about skills the main agent is the one coordinating.
+If the skills capability rides along into every worker, every step pays for skill context, and workers redundantly know about skills the coordinator is the one matching.

-The agentType option on createSkillsCapability is an allowlist:
+The itemVisibility option on createSkillsCapability is an allowlist:

-Set this way, the capability attaches only to generators with agentType: "primary" (or no agentType set, which is treated as primary).
-Workers tagged agentType: "sub" skip it.
-The default is undefined — the capability attaches everywhere, matching existing behavior.
+Set this way, the capability attaches only to generators with itemVisibility: { client: true, history: true } (or no itemVisibility set, treated as full visibility).
+Workers tagged itemVisibility: { client: true, history: false } skip it.
+The default is undefined — the capability attaches everywhere.

 Feature-flag gating